Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 Probably!
 It is designed to work with any theme that follows basic WordPress coding practices.

 = Can I see other sites that are using Chamber Dashboard? = Yes!
-We have a [map of organizations using Chamber Dashboard](https://chamberdashboard.com/chamber-dashboard-user-map/)
+We have a [list of organizations using Chamber Dashboard](https://chamberdashboard.com/user-showcase/)

 = I want the plugin to do _____.
 Can you make it do that? = Probably!
 We are definitely interested in making this as useful as possible for chambers of commerce, so please let us know what features you need!
 You can use the contact form at [chamberdashboard.com/contact](http://chamberdashboard.com/contact)